ultralytics/ultralytics/docs/en/index.md

 ### What is Ultralytics YOLO and how does it improve object detection?

 Ultralytics YOLO is the latest advancement in the acclaimed YOLO (You Only Look Once) series for real-time object detection and image segmentation.
 It builds on previous versions by introducing new features and improvements for enhanced performance, flexibility, and efficiency.
-YOLOv8 supports various [vision AI tasks](tasks/index.md) such as detection, segmentation, pose estimation, tracking, and classification.
+YOLO supports various [vision AI tasks](tasks/index.md) such as detection, segmentation, pose estimation, tracking, and classification.
 Its state-of-the-art architecture ensures superior speed and accuracy, making it suitable for diverse applications, including edge devices and cloud APIs.

 ### How can I get started with YOLO installation and setup?